freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-the-box-model/the-box-model-question-d.md

 ## --text--

-In the Style pane, what information can you view about an element when it is selected?
+In the Styles pane, what information can you view about an element when it is selected?

 ## --answers--